Freelance Writer Resume: Example and Tips

 Do’s and Don’ts for Your Resume

-- Do include soft skills as well as hard skills Intangible skills are crucial for a freelance position, as you will be counted on to work independently and efficiently.
+- Do include soft skills as well as hard skills Intangible skills are as crucial as hard skills for a freelance position, as you will be counted on to work independently and efficiently.
 Be sure to mention abilities such as flexibility, a strong work ethic, effective time management, and the ability to take direction but also be proactive.

 - Do proofread your resume For employers, few things look worse than a freelance writer resume that contains typos and grammatical errors.
 Make sure you present yourself as a writer who cares about accuracy and attention to detail by applying the same standards to your document, and double-checking your work.